 PRDs and specs.
 The number one AI use case for PMs, at 21.5% in the Rachitsky survey.
 A two-hour PRD becomes a twenty-minute first draft that you refine with your own judgment.

-One PM I spoke with described her process: she feeds AI the customer interview notes, competitive positioning, and technical constraints.
+One PM I spoke with walked me through her process.
+She feeds AI the customer interview notes, competitive positioning, meeting transcripts, and technical constraints.
 The AI produces a structured draft.
-She spends her time on the parts that require actual decisions, which features to cut, which trade-offs to make, how to sequence the rollout.
+She then spends her time on the parts that require actual decisions, which features to cut, which trade-offs to make, how to sequence the rollout.
 The document gets better because she's spending her judgment where it matters instead of formatting tables.

 Prototyping.
 Number two at 19.8%.
 PMs going from idea to clickable prototype without waiting on design sprints.